Incompletely observed nonparametric factorial designs with repeated measurements: A wild bootstrap approach: Introduction

 {Thus, {\bf the aims of the present paper} are (i)} to provide statistical tests { for hypotheses formulated in distribution functions} that are capable of treating missing values in factorial designs{, (ii) work without} parametric assumptions such as continuity of the distribution functions, or nonsingular covariance matrices{, (iii) are asymptotically correct while (iv) showing a satisfactorily} type-I error control and good power properties.
-To accomplish this, we { propose three different quadratic-form type test statistics and equip them with a nonparametric Wild bootstrap procedure for calculating critical values to enhance their small sample performance. } \\ The paper is organized as follows: First we introduce the statistical model and the hypotheses of interest {in the next section}.
+To accomplish this, we { propose three different quadratic-form type test statistics and equip them with a nonparametric Wild bootstrap procedure for calculating critical values to enhance their small sample performance.
+Here, we throughout assume missing completely at random (MCAR) mechanism, when constructing the test statistics and developing their related theories.
+However, in the simulation studies, we investigate the effects of some missing at random (MAR) scenarios on the test statistics performance under small sample sizes, see the supplement for the explicit definition of the missing mechanisms. \\

+The paper is organized as follows: First we introduce the statistical model and the hypotheses of interest {in the next section}.
 In Section \ref{SecStat}, we {introduce the test statistics and analyze their asymptotic behaviour.} In Section \ref{SecBootstrap}, {the proposed wild bootstrap technique is explained.} Section \ref{Secsim} {displays the results from our extensive simulation study and two real} data examples from a fluvoxamine study and a skin disorder clinical trial are analyzed in Section \ref{Secexample}. {All proofs as well as additional simulation results can be found in the supplement.}\\

 { To facilitate the presentation, we introduce the following notations: Let $\vI_d$ denote the d-dimensional unit matrix, $\vJ_d$ denote the $d\times d$ matrix of $\boldsymbol{1}$'s i.e. $\vJ_d=\boldsymbol{1}_d \boldsymbol{1}_d^T$, where $ \boldsymbol{1}_d=(1, ..., 1)^T_{d\times1}$ denotes the d-dimensional column vector and $\boldsymbol{P}_d=\vI_d-\frac{1}{d}\vJ_d$ is the so-called d-dimensional centering matrix.
 Finally, by $\boldsymbol{A}\otimes\boldsymbol{B}$ we denote the Kronecker product of the matrices $\boldsymbol{A}$ and $\boldsymbol{B}$.}